MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 This setting controls whether or not meeting recordings automatically expire.
 After turning on **Meetings automatically expire**, you'll get the option to set the **Default expiration time**, measured in days.
 Meeting recordings have a default expiration time of 120 days.

-Any changes to this setting only affects newly created meeting recordings from that point forward; they won't impact any recordings created before that date.
+Any changes to this setting only affects newly created meeting recordings, not existing recordings.
 Admins can't change the expiration time on existing meeting recordings.

-The expiration value is an integer for days.
-This can be set as follows:
+The expiration value is an integer for days which can be set as follows:

 - Minimum value: 1
 - Maximum value: 99999
-- You can also set the expiration time to -1 in PowerShell so the recordings never expire.
+- -1 (PowerShell only) so the recordings never expire.

 > [!NOTE]
 > The maximum default expiration time for A1 users is 30 days.